frconor-ebook/meditations/_posts/2025-12-09-beginning-again.md

 We need a certain silence in our life to gather ourselves a little more, to look at the birds of the air, as Our Lord tells us in St. Matthew: "They neither sow, nor reap, nor gather into barns, and yet your heavenly Father feeds them" (Matt.
 6:26).

-It\'s very salutary that we stop occasionally and look at nature.
+It's very salutary that we stop occasionally and look at nature.
 God is the author of nature.
 From looking at His creation we discover Him behind it.

 "Through this divine silence, man becomes a bit estranged from this world.
 He is separated from the earth and from himself.
 Silence impels us toward an unknown land that is God.
 And this land becomes our true homeland.

 "Through silence, we return to our heavenly origin, where there is nothing but calm, peace, repose, silent contemplation, and adoration of the...face of God.

 "All the great saints were familiar with this incomparable experience.
 When their prayers led them to the threshold of the Eternal One's silence, they sensed how close and immense God became.
 They remained wordlessly in the presence of the Father.
-The more they ascended towards God, the more silent they became" (*Ibid*.).
+The more they ascended towards God, the more silent they became" (*ibid*.).

 We could try to take care of the spirit of silence during these days.

-We\'re told in the Book of Ecclesiastes: "There is a time for everything...a time to keep silence and a time to speak" (Eccles.
+We're told in the Book of Ecclesiastes: "There is a time for everything...a time to keep silence and a time to speak" (Eccles.
 3:1,7).

-St. Gregory of Nyssa says: \"This time of silence is mentioned first, because by silence we learn the art of speaking well.\" Great fruits may come from our periods of silence.
+St. Gregory of Nyssa says: "This time of silence is mentioned first, because by silence we learn the art of speaking well."
+Great fruits may come from our periods of silence.

 We have to see the pieces of the jigsaw puzzle of our life.
 Possibly the Holy Spirit communicates to us some idea, or helps to put in place something that happened in our past, or helps us to see some event---our marriage, our family, some cross---in the context of the whole of our life and of our journey towards holiness and apostolate.